Canada Soccer National Development Centres: British Columbia

-Vancouver Rise FC Academy (formerly Whitecaps FC Girls Elite Academy) is a Canadian soccer team that plays in League1 British Columbia.
+Vancouver Rise FC Academy (formerly Whitecaps FC Girls Elite Academy) is a Canadian soccer team that plays in the British Columbia Premier League.

 In 2015, the Canadian Soccer Association partnered with the BC Soccer Association and the Vancouver Whitecaps FC to launch its regional EXCEL program which will be run as part of the Whitecaps FC Academy.

 In 2021, it was announced that the program would join the semi-professional League1 British Columbia as a founding franchise for the 2022 season.
 Their home games will take place at Ken Woods Field at the National Soccer Development Centre.
-They played their debut match on May 22, defeating the Victoria Highlanders 5-1.
+They played their debut match on May 22, defeating the Victoria Highlanders 5–1.